 "And there's risk.
 There's risks as well like in the urban designer taking on too much of that role.
 Because if we, you know, most of us... won't have any formal training in GIS...
 There'll be very much a GIS team is usually in a completely different division."

 This departmental segregation prevents the interrelationship of technical knowledge that could facilitate broader FLOSS adoption.
+“Professional Siloing” as is identified by Fox-Rogers and Murphy (2015) reflects this professional segregation as divergence of professional roles and knowledge bases fragment collective innovation.
+Within ANT, silos may serve as unlinked nodes (Latour, 2005) that reduce network density and resilience.
 This analysis of interactions/relations suggests that while open-source communities provide rich collaborative environments, persistent organisational structures in practice often fragment these networks, limiting the potential of peer-to-peer knowledge sharing and reinforcing dependence on centralised technical expertise.